Artist Turns Authentic Exclusivity Into Special Offer Success

-“By becoming a Patron you can gain access to bonus material: back view art for the minis, art and color variations, cutfiles, vote on what I create next, and other neat perks each month.”
+“By becoming a Patron you can gain access to bonus material: back view art for the minis, art and colour variations, cutfiles, vote on what I create next, and other neat perks each month.”

 Special Offers: Finding an Authentic Way to Offer Exclusivity

 Marshall is committed to keeping the core focus of his work free for anyone who wants his artwork, and had been shying away from the idea of exclusive content.
-But the special offer feature piqued his interest and he realized that for his niche, he could offer seasonal content, which is exclusive by nature.
+But the special offer feature piqued his interest and he realised that for his niche, he could offer seasonal content, which is exclusive by nature.

 “I didn’t want to go against my mission statement, I really enjoy creating and sharing my art for free.
 But, seasonality is a thing in my world, so it made sense that I could do a seasonal series, for example, offer Halloween and harvest time themed artwork, retire it after the holiday or season has ended, and bring it back again to celebrate next year.”